Skip to content

 Distributed Tracing

-Scouter provides production-grade, OpenTelemetry-compatible distributed tracing built on Rust for performance with seamless Python integration.
-The system supports synchronous and asynchronous code, automatic context propagation, and dual-export capabilities to Scouter's backend and external OTEL collectors.
+Scouter provides OpenTelemetry-compatible distributed tracing built on Rust with a Python interface.
+The system supports synchronous and asynchronous code, automatic context propagation, and dual-export to Scouter's backend and external OTEL collectors.

 Architecture